OVERVIEW: The Cathay Bank Foundation supports many different sectors of need and community development in the geographic areas its banks serve.

-IP TAKE: Health is a stated focus for this foundation, and mental health is one specific call-out.
-Within Cathay Bank Foundation’s geographic interest areas (based on where its banks are), the foundation emphasizes Asian American and Asian immigrant populations.
-This funder also prefers fairly established organizations that can show several previous years of programmatic, organizational and financial successes.
+IP TAKE: This funder prioritizes Health, which includes specific funding for mental health.
+Within Cathay Bank Foundation’s geographic interest areas (based on where its banks are), the foundation supports established organizations that can show several previous years of programmatic, organizational and financial successes.

-While the Cathay Bank Foundation lists health as a secondary interest, its recent giving shows health receiving treated as a high priority, with direct mental health services one of the specific program areas the foundation seeks to support.
+While the Cathay Bank Foundation lists health as a secondary interest, its past grantmaking shows that health is considered a high priority, with direct mental health services one of the specific program areas the foundation seeks to support.

 All programs supported by the Cathay Bank Foundation, including those in the realm of mental health services, should focus on at-risk and low/middle income (LMI) populations.
-And while the foundation does give beyond its connectivities to China and the rest of Asia, there’s no question those racial ethnic, and immigrant groups are priorities for the foundation.
+And while the foundation has moved beyond its connectivities to China and the rest of Asia, those racial, ethnic, and immigrant groups remain priorities for the foundation.

 The foundation has an LOI open to all, inviting anyone who fits the bill to submit a traditional LOI letter on a rolling basis.
 From there, its invite-only grant application has an August deadline; plan your LOI submission accordingly.